sgnsyn/Quizit/readme.md

 ### How to Run It

 This program is ready to go!
-Just go to [Test Forge](https://sgnsyn.github.io/test_forge/)
+Just go to [Quizit](https://sgnsyn.github.io/test_forge/)

 If you want to install it, just look for an **"install" button** in your browser's address bar after the page loads.
-It'll add Test Forge to your home screen or desktop, so you can use it offline anytime.
+It'll add Quizit to your home screen or desktop, so you can use it offline anytime.

 ---